Wealthify doesn't support your browser

 If you can afford to, regularly giving your children pocket money could be a great way to help them feel more grown-up and independent – which is something they all welcome, right?

 Not only that, but it can teach them about the value of money from a young age by encouraging them to save for the things they really want.
-And with 32% of parents wishing they’d been taught about saving by their parents when they were younger1, it could be a valuable tool to help yours build good financial habits early on.
+And according to a 2021 survey from 8billionideas, a digital platform for students, knowing 'how to save money' ranked as the key life skill that parents wished they'd been taught when they were younger., closely followed by how to 'organise your finances' and 'how to invest money'.1

 Pocket money can also be used as a way to reward your kids for good their behaviour (such as doing homework or helping with chores around the house) and educate them about the importance of working for their money.
 After all, cash sadly doesn’t grow on trees, and it’s rarely handed to you for nothing!